webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 This reduces the latency/complexity of sending and handling Acknowledgments.
 Forward Error Correction is a waste of bandwidth if the network you are in has zero loss.

 ## Solving Jitter
 Jitter is present in most networks.
 Even inside a LAN you have many devices sending data at fluctuating rates.
-You can easily observe Jitter by pinging another device with the `ping` command and noticing the fluctuations in round-trip latency.
+You can easily observe jitter by pinging another device with the `ping` command and noticing the fluctuations in round-trip latency.

-To solve Jitter clients use a JitterBuffer.
+To solve jitter, clients use a JitterBuffer.
 The JitterBuffer ensures a steady delivery time of packets.
 The downside is that JitterBuffer adds some latency to packets that arrive early.
 The upside is that late packets don't cause jitter.
-Imagine during a call you see packet arrival times like the following.
+Imagine that during a call, you see the following packet arrival times:

 ```
 * time=1.46 ms